 While this website has evolved over time, its core purpose has never changed: It's a journal of my adventures, for me and my close friends and family.
 Just like any other journal, I do this to reflect on my life and so that I can go back and relive my adventures and dream about the future.
 In a way it has also captured my evolution as an outdoorsman and photographer, and it's nice to look back and see how far I've come.

 When I first started hiking in the Rockies I used the photo albums and trip reports of others to supplement the guidebook directions, and so I felt it made sense to make my journal public.
-In time its popularity grew and people started to recognize me on trails – an interesting feeling for an introvert!
-This recognition helped me meet others who share my passion for the outdoors and make some good friends; a benefit of a website I never imagined, but one for which I am grateful.
-I've also heard from many about how my reports have assisted them in some way, and overall I've very much enjoyed sharing my adventures with the world.
+In time its popularity grew to the point that I was being recognized on trails, and overall I've very much enjoyed sharing my adventures with the world.

 Quite a lot has changed in the past couple years though.
 Whereas it once appeared most outdoorspeople were there to experience and connect with the natural world – motivations that breed a deep respect for conservation – many now seem to believe the world is there to be exploited for their own amusement.
-Extreme littering, chasing stressed wildlife with their dogs, or overcrowding trails and displacing wildlife instead of driving past a full parking lot; the content of this website was never meant for people like that!
+Conservation and leave-no-trace principles have taken a backseat to an egomaniacal sense of entitlement.
+Hike any official trail near Calgary and you'll easily see hundreds of people overcrowding the trail instead of driving past the full parking lot to their backup plan.
+The damage and unsustainability is readily apparent to anyone who cares about more than just themselves.
+Simply put, the content of this website was never meant for these types.

 If you'd like to contact me, I can be reached at mclay1234[at]gmail.com, or you can follow my public posts on Facebook by clicking the Follow button on my profile.